rapid7/insightconnect-plugins/cisco_threatgrid/help.md

 # Description

-The `cisco_threatgrid` InsightConnect plugin retrieves malware reports, report samples and URLs for analysis to [Cisco ThreatGrid](https://www.cisco.com/c/en/us/products/security/threat-grid/index.html) server.
+[Cisco ThreatGrid](https://www.cisco.com/c/en/us/products/security/threat-grid/index.html) combines advanced sandboxing with threat intelligence into one unified solution to protect organizations from malware.
- Cisco_ThreatGrid combines advanced sandboxing with threat intelligence into one unified solution to protect organizations from malware.
+ The Cisco ThreatGrid InsightConnect plugin allows you to retrieve malware reports, report samples and URLs for analysis to server.

 # Key Features